top of page

 Hungarian Rhapsody

-(by Diana Szabo)
+(by Diana Jackson)

 I don't hate food; I love food.
 But I don't like eating in front of other people.
 It stresses me out; I get indigestion.
 Sincerely.
 It's like the presence of the other person requires so much of my being that there's none left over for digestion.
 For appreciation, for savoring.
 I like to be with my food.
 Spend quality time with my food.
 Spanning time with my food.
 And if other people are around, I just can't do it.
 The food needs—deserves—all of my attention.
 Me and my food, in perfect harmony.